dandannu/com.unity.cli-project-setup/README.md

 All subsequent updates to it will be made there.
 This repository is now READ-ONLY.

-# Unity CLI Project Setup
+# Unity CLI Project Setupasd

 The Unity CLI Project Setup provides a command line parser and a set of CLI options that are used to set Unity build, editor, and player settings prior to running tests so that test project can be used in various automated/CI scenarios.